harsh-git-bs/browserstack-examples-webdriverio-camera-injection/README.md

 WebdriverIO is a progressive automation framework built to automate modern web and mobile applications.
 It simplifies the interaction with your app and provides a set of plugins that help you create a scalable, robust and flakiness test suite.

 This BrowserStack Example repository demonstrates a WebdriverIO tests framework written in Mocha and nodeJS with camera injection testing capabilities.
-The WebdriverIO test scripts are written for the sample [BrowserStack Demo web application](https://bstackdemo.com) ([Github](https://github.com/browserstack/browserstack-demo-app)).
+The WebdriverIO test scripts are written for sample [android](test/upload/resources/sample_app/CameraImage-debug.apk) and [iOS](test/upload/resources/sample_app/IOSTakePhotoTutorial.ipa) apps.
 Both the apps have camera capture functionality which captures image and displays on the next screen.
 The WebDriverIO tests run on android and iOS platforms camera injection capabilities.

 ## Tests Included in this Repository